equatorial guinea

 travel requirements

-Business travel to Equatorial Guinea (EG) is permitted with prior approval from your supervisor, sponsoring department, Country Security Manager, and the BU Country Manager.
+Business travel to Equatorial Guinea (EG) requires approval from the sponsoring department, Country Security Manager, and the BU Country Manager.

 As of late-April 2023, all U.S. passports holders to EG must obtain a visa prior to travel.
 Travelers should apply for a visa at least 60 days before travel.